Skip to content

 Your Feelings of Pain Get Diminished

-young woman with kidney pain
+woman sitting down with stomach pain

 "Orgasm can block pain," according to Barry R. Komisaruk, PhD, a distinguished service professor at Rutgers University, who explained to WebMD that sex has been found to release the endorphins that helps raise one's pain tolerance.
 "We've found that vaginal stimulation can block chronic back and leg pain, and many women have told us that genital self-stimulation can reduce menstrual cramps, arthritic pain, and in some cases even headache."